Jucester/HNFeed-app/README.md

 In our client, we can see the articles order by date (newer first) and also the user can use de delete button to delete an individiual post from his view.
 When a post is deleted, the article not reappear.
 This use localStorage to define a logic, so when the user delete a post in his view it keeps deleted even if the app is restarted.
 I use this approach instead of interact with the database because I think multiples users can access the app and when one user deleted a post from his view that not need to be deleted in another user view, just in the user "session".

-If you need it to be deleted to the database I made another repo:

 # Stack

 * Node.js 15.9.0